iahmadhabibx/javascript360/README.md

 Generators were introduced to the JavaScript language.
 A generator is a process that can be paused and resumed and can yield multiple values.
 # Day - 29:
 Make the image follow the cursor.
+# Day - 30:
+Prevent users to pase anything on your web using simple pase event listener.